zyw229/blog/blog/content/posts/macro003.md

 > Almost all banks suffered a few percentage point capital ratio loss due to duration exposure.
 SVB was one of the more severely impacted banks.
 As this data was reported in Q4 2022, further rapid rise in interest rates in Feb 2023 likely finally pushed SVB into underwater territory.

 Some banks were more exposed to interest rate risk than others.
-SVB had a particularly large exposure to long-dated Treasury and Agency MBS, which saw rapid decline in value as interest rate rose rapidly in 2022.
+SVB had a particularly large exposure to long-dated Treasury and Agency MBS, which saw rapid decline in value as interest rate rose rapidly in 2022, and had a concentration problem of deposits from venture capital.
 First Republic had a particularly low yielding loan book, as it subsidized many rich Californian homeowners with their 2% 30-year fixed mortgage (ridiculous!) in 2021.

 Those were stupidity on their side, but there will always be outliers in any system.
 The fact that all failing banks are outliers, does not mean the system is "safe and sound".
 Instead, if it were "safe and sound" we wouldn't have needed programs like BTFP.